-An outpatient treatment program is a comprehensive behavioral health care program for people battling with drugs or alcohol abuse and often co-occurring medical and/or mental health problems which allow the patient to schedule during various times throughout the week.
+An outpatient treatment program is a comprehensive behavioral health care program for people battling with drug or alcohol abuse and co-occurring mental health problems which allow the patient to schedule during various times throughout the week.

 An outpatient treatment program is a good option for patients who have the desire to stop abusing drugs or alcohol.
 However, they still have the desire for a flexible treatment program that will work around their busy schedules.

 This addiction treatment schedule allows patients to continue with their regular responsibilities and continue living at home, whilst they are still required to check into their addiction treatment at their assigned times for medication or counseling.